Larry Bilotta

 Chaos to Purpose scale

-I’m often asked how to deal with a spouse as they’re seeking a divorce and trying to end the marriage.
+I’m often asked how to deal with a spouse when they want to end a marriage.

 • Should you back off and give them space?